wilkinsonlab/epigenomics_pipeline/README.md

 ## Contents

 Two Docker images were prepared to run the analysis in a coordinated way.
 * First, a container running Galaxy will run the bulk analysis of ChIP-Seq and RNA-Seq data.
-The workflows are designed to download data from SRA and export results locally.
-Major steps in workflows are:
+The workflows are designed to use local read data or from SRA and to export results locally.
+Major steps in these workflows are:
     * Trimming with Trimmomatic
     * Mapping with Bowtie2
     * __ChIP-Seq__: